SyQuest Technology: Bankruptcy

 In early 1996, the company cut 60% of its workforce; later that year, company namesake Syed Iftikar was fired "in a management shakeup."

 After 1997, SyQuest did not fare well in the market.
-Their core desktop publishing customers began increasingly to use CD-R media and FTP to transfer files, while Iomega's Zip drives dominated the small office/home office (SOHO) market.
+Their core desktop publishing customers began increasingly to use CD-R media and FTP to transfer files, while Iomega's Zip drives dominated the small office/home office market.
 Over the period 1995 to 1997, sales declined, resulting in a series of losses.
-In the first quarter of 1997 those losses had been reduced to $6.8 million with net revenues increasing to $48.3 million.
+In the first quarter of 1997, those losses had been reduced to $6.8 million with net revenues increasing to $48.3 million.
 This compares to a net loss of $33.8 million, or $2.98 per share, on net revenues of $78.7 million for the same period the year before.

 They company laid off half of its staff in August 1998 before filing for bankruptcy by the end of the year.
 Portions of the company were purchased by Iomega Corp. in January 1999, with SyQuest retaining the right to sell its remaining inventory on condition of renaming themselves SYQT.
-While the company's original syquest.com website continued to provide technical support for its original products until 2003, its rebranded syqt.com website became a digital disk drive and media retailer.
-By 2009 that website ceased to exist, with its domain (www.syqt.com) put up for sale in the Chinese market.
+Although the company's original syquest.com website continued to provide technical support for its original products until 2003, its rebranded syqt.com website became a digital disk drive and media retailer.
+By 2009, that website ceased to exist, with its domain (www.syqt.com) put up for sale in the Chinese market.